Question Type: Button Group

 Unique ID

-The Unique IDClosed A Unique ID refers to the specific identifier of a question, form page, form section, or Data Destination.
-Unique IDs are used as reference points when pulling data for conditional logic, Analytics projects, Data Destinations, and Documents. is the reference for the question.
-For more information on Unique IDs, read: Overview: Unique IDs.
-It can either be auto-generated based on the question text, or customized.
+The Unique ID A Unique ID refers to the specific identifier of a question, form page, form section, or Data Destination.
+Unique IDs are used as reference points when pulling data for conditional logic, Analytics projects, Data Destinations, and Documents. is used to reference the question in Conditional Logic, DREL Data Reference Expression Language (DREL) is used to get form data and metadata and add it to a string, such as dates, usernames, or answers to questions in forms. expressions, Destinations, and Documents.
+You can customize the Unique ID or let the system generate an ID based on the question text.

 Data Types